 To move more, do we need to run out and join a gym?
 No. We simply need to move more.

 What’s the easiest, cheapest way to add movement to our lives?
 Consider replacing one television show with a walk.
 Yes, take a walk!
 Even better, grab a friend and take a walk.
 Walk around your neighborhood.
 Or drive to a large store–Home Depot, Walmart, a mall–leave your money home–and just walk.
-Not walk/walk/stop.
+Not walk/stop and shop/walk.
 I mean walk, at a comfortable pace, for as long as you can.
 If it’s 5 minutes the first time you walk, stay with that the first week.

 Aim for 6-minute sessions the next week you walk, and so on, until you’re walking about 30-45 minutes per session.
 Be really picky about the television you watch and replace any shows that don’t make the cut with a walk!